Mapsui/Mapsui/docs/general/markdown/imagesource.md

 This feature offers great flexibility, allowing you to, for instance, indicate different types of vehicles or different states of a single vehicle.

-In Mapsui 5.0.0-beta.2 the only the SymbolStyle supports SvgFillColor and SvgStrokeColor.
+In Mapsui 5.0.0-beta.2 only the SymbolStyle supports SvgFillColor and SvgStrokeColor.